derekpham/harddrive-backup/README.md

  the path used will be `external-hard-drive-dest + destPath`

 ## TODO
+- everything to absolute path (., absolute path) (maybe do some path resolve)
 - default backup path
 - default source path maybe